Kids' Occupational Therapy Services in Colchester & Essex

 EHCP Assessments and Reports

-We provide comprehensive occupational therapy assessments for Education, Health & Care Plans (EHCPs).
-Our detailed reports support applications to Local Education Authorities and identify specific support needs for school settings.
+We provide comprehensive occupational therapy assessments for Education, Health and Care Plans (EHCPs), accepted by Local Education Authorities across Essex and Suffolk.

 Assessments